Boursin cheese stuffed zucchini is a winning side dish, appetizer, or light lunch that’s fresh-tasting, easy to make, and oh so delicious!

 - ½ cup garlic & herb spreadable cheese (see note)

 - ¼ cup finely diced red bell pepper

 - Olive oil

-- Spread cheese into hollowed out zucchini.
+- In a small bowl, mix together spreadable cheese and diced red pepper.
+Spread cheese into hollowed out zucchini.

 - Cover each zucchini with breadcrumbs, and spritz with olive oil.
 (If you don’t have a spritzer, just drizzle as lightly as possible, or spray lightly with non-stick spray.)